CambridgeEngineering/PartIA-Computing-Lent-doc/development_recommendations.rst

    git add myfile.py

-instructs Git that we want to track the file ``myfile.py``, or if the file is already tracked that that we will want to add any changes to the repository.
+instructs Git that we want to track the file ``myfile.py``, or if the file is already tracked that we will want to add any changes to the repository.

 Committing changes to the project history
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``commit`` command commits changes to the project history, and each commit has commit message associated with it:
+The ``commit`` command commits changes to the project history, and each commit has a 'commit message' associated with it:

 .. code-block:: bash

    git commit -m "Complete Task 1C"

-It is possible at any time to to see the changes between any two commits, and to revert a repository to a particular commit.
+It is possible at any time to see the changes between any two commits, and to revert a repository to a particular commit.

 Collaborating: merging changes